19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (3) If any person fails to furnish such evidence of his identity or refuses to make any such declaration, the presiding officer may refuse to give him a ballot paper.

-(4) If any person wilfully makes a false statement in any such declaration, he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 or to imprisonment for a term not exceeding 6 months.
+(4) If any person wilfully makes a false statement in any such declaration, he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,500 or to imprisonment for a term not exceeding 9 months or to both.

 [10/2010 wef 01/07/2010]